livioschlaepfer/CIL2021/README.md

 ## Reproducing scores

-All configs, segmentation masks, submission files of conducted experiments are available under (add polybox link).

 The following steps will allow to reproduce the presented scores.
 Please note that the scores presented in the report consist of mean and standard deviation calculated over 3 seeds.
-Thus, the below introduced procedures must be repeated 3 times with different seed.
+Thus, the below introduced procedures must be repeated 3 times with different seed and average / standard deviation must be computed manually based on the obtained submission scores.

+Detailed information of conducted experiments can be found under (add polybox link), where we provide configs, output segmentation masks, and submission files.

 **Baselines**

-Select the desired configuration and run:
+Select the desired baseline and, e.g. run:
 ```
 python3 runner_training.py -config baseline_deeplab.yaml
 python3 runner_test.py -config baseline_deeplab.yaml